jcarterlab/East-Asian-Authoritarianism/README.md

 # Rebel Without a Cause

-This project analyzes anti-authority sentiment between Anglosphere and Sinosphere countries on a corpus of over 900,000 tweets.
+This project analyzes anti-authority sentiment between Anglosphere and Sinosphere countries on a corpus of over 1 million tweets.

 The report can be found [here.](Rebel-Without-a-Cause.md)